eCitizen/SandBox/TheShow/WhatIsBigData.md

-Then came the digital camera revolution, and we could much more easily store and organize all of our photos.
+Then, around the turn of the millennium, came the digital camera revolution, and we could much more easily store and organize all of our photos.
 However, initially the photos that we took were not very good quality.
 They were low resolution images. this was partially because the image sensors weren't very good yet, but also because it was expensive to store high resolution photos.
 Lower resolution photos throw out a lot of the detail in photos to make them easier to store on a computer and send over the internet.

 These days anyone can store thousands of high resolution photos on their computer or the cloud for very little money.